IPASTAT.CONF(5) IPASTAT.CONF(5)

 By default if some rule is not found in the configuration file, then

-big and rules cannot exist at the moment when the configuration file
+very big and rules cannot exist at the moment of the configuration file

 possible rules in the configuration file.

-To solve this problem there is one optional feature called dynamic
+To solve this problem there are so called dynamic rules.
+It is possi-

-rules.
-It is possible to create dynamic rules on-the-fly and these
+ble to create dynamic rules on-the-fly and these dynamic rules will

-dynamic rules will inherit settings from the matched rulepat section
+inherit settings from the matched rulepat section and the global sec-

-and the global section like any static rule.
-To turn on this feature,
+tion like any static rule.
+To turn on dynamic rules support set the

 dynamic_rules = <boolean>;